emilypmendez/emilypmendez.github.io-old-portfolio/_posts/2016-12-3-My First Post Becoming developer becomes worth struggle.md

 ---
 layout: post
-title: 'My First Post!
-AKA: Becoming a developer also "becomes" worth the struggle'
+title: Becoming a developer also "becomes" worth the struggle
 published: true
 ---